PokemonGoMap/RocketMap/docs/first-run/hashing.md

 # Hashing Keys

 ## What are hash keys for?
 Hash keys allow your client program (in this case RocketMap) to access the latest API using the Bossland Hashing service.
 Accessing Niantic's servers without using a hash key is using an older API that is easier for Niantic to flag and ban.
-RocketMap does not support scanning wothout a hashing key.
+RocketMap does not support scanning without a hashing key at this time.

 ## Where do I get a hash key?
 [Check out this FAQ](https://talk.pogodev.org/d/55-api-hashing-service-f-a-q)